chaimleib/intervaltree/README.rst

 Version 2.0.3
 -------------

--  Fix: README shows using + operator for setlike union instead of \|
+-  Fix: README showed using + operator for setlike union instead of the correct \| operator
 -  Removed tests from release package to speed up installation; to get the tests, download from GitHub